NV, Cantine Pellegrino, Marsala Superiore Dry, Marsala DOC (Sicily), Italy

 Note: In this month’s look at fortified and specialty wines, we introduce Marsala, a fortified wine that is associated more with cooking than it is with drinking.
 Wine professionals everywhere are doing their part to change the image of fortified wines and encourage taste exploration – our monthly investigation of fortified and specialty wines is our contribution that mission.

 Marsala is a region on the northwest coast of Sicily, in the Province of Trapani, where wine has been made for over 1,000 years.
-In the late 18th century, Englishman, John Woodhouse (a wine merchant of Port fame), visited the area and applied the techniques honed in the making of Port, Sherry and Madeira to the local wines, creating what we now know as Marsala.
-What began as a popular beverage in England, evolved into an over-produced, typically poor quality, product in the mid-late 20th century.
-In recent years, great effort has been made to change the image of Marsala through stricter regulations and improved production techniques.
+In the late 18th century, Englishman John Woodhouse (a wine merchant of Port fame), visited the area and applied the techniques honed in the making of Port, Sherry and Madeira to the local wines.
+It created what we now know as Marsala.
+What began as a popular beverage in England evolved into an over-produced, typically poor quality product in the mid-late 20th century.
+In recent years, great effort has been made to change the image of Marsala.
+And this has been tackled through stricter regulations and improved production techniques.
 Still, it probably will never reach the level of respect and demand of its more popular cousins.

 Marsala can be made from up to ten grapes indigenous to Sicily.
 Like other fortified wines, it is categorized by the minimum aging requirements – Fine (1 year), Superiore (2 years), Superiore Riserva (4 years), Vergine/Soleras (5 years), and Vergine/Soleras Stravecchio (10 years).
 Furthermore, the wine can be dry (secco), semi-sweet (semisecco), or sweet (dolce) depending on the amount of sugar (residual and added).
 The process of making Marsala involves aging the fortified wines through a system called in perpetuum, quite similar to the solera system in Sherry production.